 Even under more moderate definitions of low generation (where “moderate” means extended generation shortfalls that are within the Planning Reserve Margin of 15%), we did not find a single event lasting longer than 150 hours.
 In other words, in California, storage systems that can discharge at full power for at least 100 hours could provide clean firm power in all but a 1-in-10 year weather event, during which 150-hour systems would be sufficient.

 This echoes findings from a February 2021 study of the Northeast U.S. from ISO-NE and DNV GL, which found that wind lulls lasting three days occur annually, while five day lulls are less common.
-While our analysis focuses on California, the underlying method is broadly applicable and can be applied for regionally-specific, data-driven definitions of firm, zero carbon power.
+While our analysis focuses on California, the underlying method is broadly applicable and can be applied for regionally-specific, data-driven definitions of firm power.

-In summary, these recent papers and an examination of renewable availability in California point to the need for a new class of storage — multi-day storage — that can firm power grids across multiple consecutive days of low renewable energy output.
+In summary, these recent papers and an examination of wind and solar energy availability in California point to the need for a new class of storage – multi-day storage – that can provide reliable power to grids across multiple consecutive days of low renewable energy output.

 Scaling firm, multi-day storage

-Researchers are increasingly aligned on the need for firm zero carbon technologies.
-Recent work has clarified that, for storage to be truly firm, it will need to reach dramatically lower costs and longer durations than today’s commercial technologies.
-Data-driven and model-based analyses point to the need to provide dispatchable energy for more than 100 hours to be truly firm, and at a price point which enables that, which starts at <$20/kWh.
-While no commercial technology today can meet this challenge, the benefits to society of doing so would be enormous.
+Researchers are increasingly aligned on the need for firm technologies.
+Recent work has clarified that, for storage to be truly firm, it will need to reach dramatically lower costs and longer durations than today’s short duration technologies.
+Data-driven and model-based analyses point to the need to provide dispatchable energy for more than 100 hours to be truly firm, and at a price point which enables that, which starts at ~$20/kWh.
+The benefits to society of scaling multi-day storage would be enormous.

-To decarbonize the grid, renewables will need to be built out at a record pace; transmission will need to be upgraded; carbon dioxide and hydrogen pipeline networks will need to be retrofit or built from scratch (if carbon capture and hydrogen are to be a large part of the strategy); and low cost storage capable of providing multiple days of firm power will need to be commercialized and scaled.
+To meet the grid’s coming challenges, low cost, reliable, and clean resources will need to be built out at a record pace; transmission will need to be upgraded; pipeline networks will need to be retrofit or built from scratch; and low cost storage capable of providing multiple days of firm power will need to be scaled.

-While ambitious to be sure, the Biden administration’s recent American Jobs Plan shows that there has never been a better time for visionary infrastructure, innovation, or decarbonization plans to meet the challenge of climate change.
+There has never been a better time for visionary infrastructure, innovation, or decarbonization plans to meet the challenges of the energy sector.

 1 We defined low intermittent generation as having a 3-day moving average hourly output that was at least 25% below average.
 This amount is roughly consistent with two standard deviations below average.